NBC10 Boston: News operation

 Concurrent with the launch, NBC Boston debuted a full suite of local newscasts.
-Early reviews found the news effort competitive with Boston's established local TV newsrooms but noted that the style—more in line with traditional major-market network affiliates than the flashy approach characteristic of WHDH—was not innovative and similar to other stations.
+Early reviews found the news effort to be competitive with Boston's established local TV newsrooms but noted that the style was more in line with traditional major-market network affiliates than the flashy approach characteristic of WHDH.
+Shirley Leung, writing in The Boston Globe, concluded that NBC Boston "isn't an innovator", citing former Boston news directors and journalism professors.
+Former WBZ-TV news director Matt Ellis described NBC Boston's news as "much more on your side than in your face".
 The staff consisted of a blend of new hires, younger than anchors at other stations, and existing NECN talent, as well as Pete Bouchard and Phil Lipof, previously of WCVB.
 To the existing resources of NECN and WNEU, NBC added approximately 80 employees, new vehicles for weather coverage, and a leased helicopter.
 A second former WCVB anchor, J. C. Monahan, left that station to join NBC Boston in July 2017.

-A year after the switch and launch, NBC10 Boston and WHDH had opposite ratings performances.
+A year after the switch and launch, NBC10 Boston and WHDH were trending in opposite directions in the ratings.
 WHDH had largely maintained its news audience, including first- and second-place finishes in the morning and at 5 and 6 p.m.
-Meanwhile, NBC10 frequently ranked fifth out of five stations, though marquee fall network programming provided an improvement in the second half of 2017.
+Meanwhile, NBC10 frequently ranked as the weakest out of Boston's five news-producing stations, though marquee fall network programming provided an improvement in the second half of 2017.
 One reason for the poor performance was loyalty to existing stations in the Boston market.

+Technical information and subchannels

+The NBC subchannel is offered in ATSC 3.0 (NextGen TV) format from the transmitter of WUNI.